Discounted

 Meals Provided: Breakfast

-Today we start our adventure begins with a public bus ride that takes us directly to the base of the Sass Pordoi cable car.
-From there, the cable car whisks us effortlessly upwards to an altitude of 2,950 metres/9678 feet.
-As we ascend, the landscape transforms dramatically, revealing a vast, lunar-like plateau - the 'Terrace of the Dolomites.'
+Today our adventure begins with a short bus ride that takes us directly to the base of the Sass Pordoi cable car.
+From here, the cable car carries us effortlessly up to an altitude of 2,950 metres / 9,678 feet.
+As we ascend, the landscape changes dramatically, revealing a vast, lunar-like plateau often referred to as the "Terrace of the Dolomites."
+Stepping out at the top, we are immediately struck by the sheer scale of the surrounding mountains.

-Stepping out onto this incredible high-altitude plateau, we'll immediately be struck by the sheer scale of the mountains.
-Our hike today is a truly unique experience across this otherworldly terrain.
-The path is generally rocky and uneven underfoot, typical of high-alpine environments, but well-trodden and manageable.
-We'll hike towards the impressive base of Piz Boe, the highest peak of the Sella Group, its rugged summit dominating the skyline.
-Around us, a magnificent 360-degree panorama unfolds, showcasing iconic Dolomite giants in every direction - from the Marmolada to the Langkofel Group and far beyond.
+For those hiking, this is a truly unique experience across an otherworldly landscape.
+The route leads us towards the base of Piz Boè, the highest peak in the Sella Group, whose rugged summit dominates the skyline.
+Throughout the walk, a breathtaking 360-degree panorama unfolds, with iconic Dolomite peaks stretching in every direction, from the Marmolada to the Langkofel Group and far beyond.

 Accommodation: